cloudmesh-community/fa18-523-81/project-report/report.md

 ## Technologies used

-*  We have coded entirely in python 3.0 which is a high-level object-oriented programming language used for general programming. [https://www.python.org/]
+*  We have coded entirely in python 3.0 which is a high-level object-oriented programming language used for general programming [@fa18-523-81-python].
 * Seaborn is one of the most widely used data visualization packages available in python that is built on top of matplotlib.
 It provides an interface to draw appealing graphs and draw enlightening factual illustrations.
 We are primarily using seaborn to draw valuable insights about the trade statistics of different countries out of this huge 1.2 GB data [@fa18-523-81-seaborn].
 * Altair is a statistical visualization library available in python based on Vega and Vega-lite.
 It provides different visualization features that enable to create a wide variety of statistical visualizations very rapidly.
 In addition to seaborn we are also using Altair to create interactive visualizations to dive deep into the correlations between the trade among different countries [@fa18-523-81-altair].
 * Folium is one of the famous visualization libraries available in python used predominantly to visualize geospatial data.
 Folium enables one to create the map of any location given its latitude and longitude values [@fa18-523-81-folium].